Resources for Transgender Students

 (sign with chosen name)

-Name Change at Harvey Mudd College
+Name and Gender Change at Harvey Mudd College

 Finding a Therapist and Gender-Confirming Benefits